Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 We build on the cube model described in [Lesson 1](./../01_Lesson).
 In this lesson, we will add a "table" of thickness 0.1 units on top of the cube (the cube will serve as "a table stand").

-The following blocks in the inpur file need to be modified.
-The input file can be found in the "abaqus_input_files" folder above.
+The following blocks in the input file of [Lesson 1](./../01_Lesson) need to be modified.
+The modified input file can be found in the "abaqus_input_files" folder above.

 ## Node definition

-Under the <em> *NODE </em> block, we define these additional nodes for the mid-surface of table:
+Under the <em> *NODE </em> block, we define the additional nodes for the mid-surface of table:

 	****
 	**** Nodes for mid-surface of "table"